-Refutation and Rebuttal is a difficult skill to learn, however if students do not refute or rebut, they miss out on a potential 5 marks.
+Refutation and rebuttal are difficult skills to learn, however if students do not refute or rebut, they miss out on a potential 5 marks.

-We suggest practicing the sentences below to help students gain confidence to introduce their arguments:
+We suggest practicing the sentences below to help students gain confidence to use refutation and rebuttal:

-- 1. "I would like to disagree with the point student name made as...... - 2. "student name mentioned that...... however I have to disagree - "I respectfully disagree with student name " - "The opposition would like you to believe.....however I strongly disagree...." - 5.
-"The other team believe that.....but I disagree because....."
+- "I would like to disagree with the point student name made as - "student name mentioned that....... however I have to disagree - 3.
+"I respectfully disagree with student name " - "The opposition would like you to believe.....however I strongly disagree...." - 5.
+"The other team believe that......but I disagree because "